 This is an introduction to get you acquainted with Comsol Multiphysics for numerical solution of PDE by finite elements.
 The program has many facilities and we will use only a small fraction.
 The documentation is available (PDF and HTML) under the help button, Help, rightmost on the menu bar (top).
 The simplest is Quick Start, but even that is quite comprehensive.
 The GUI-functions are hopefully intuitive.

-Note added 101030:

-The new version COMSOL Multiphysics v.
+(Note: The new version COMSOL Multiphysics v.
 4.0 has a completely re-designed GUI.
-These notes are useless for COMSOL 4.
-We may change to COMSOL 4 only in the not-so-near future.
+These notes are useless for COMSOL 4.)

 Example 1, The Poisson equation on an ellipse Start comsol.
 In the first screen